-After a comprehensive study of this voluntary TEA program with an outside consultant and a stakeholder committee comprised of representation from every campus, the district made the decision to move forward and participate in the Teacher Incentive Allotment Program.
+After a comprehensive study of this voluntary TEA program a stakeholder committee comprised of representation from every campus, the district made the decision to move forward and participate in the Teacher Incentive Allotment Program.
 A plan was submitted and approved by TEA during the 2021-2022 school year, and the 2022-2023 school year was designated as our first data collection year.
-During the 2023-2024 school year, teacher data will be submitted to Texas Tech for review, and our first group of TEA approved teachers will receive extra compensation through the Teacher Incentive Allotment during the second semester.
-This additional stipend, based on teacher observation, student growth data, attendance, and ESC certification, will be completely separate from the Dickinson ISD pay structure.

 We are committed to helping teachers obtain a TIA designation.
 As we navigate the TIA process and gain additional knowledge, we will work with our stakeholder committee to pursue ways to include additional teachers for TIA eligibility.
-This handbook outlines how Dickinson ISD will currently designate teachers for the Teacher Incentive Allotment and the additional compensation TEA approved teachers can receive.
-I hope you will take the time to read this handbook carefully.
+This handbook outlines how Dickinson ISD currently designates teachers for the Teacher Incentive Allotment and the additional compensation TEA approved teachers can receive.